cosmos/ibc/spec/app/ics-029-fee-payment/README.md

   counterpartyPortIdentifier: Identifier,
   counterpartyChannelIdentifier: Identifier,
   version: string) {
-      // if the version is prefixed by fee version,
+    // if the version and port is prefixed,
     // then remove the prefix and pass the app-specific version to app callback.
-      // otherwise, pass version directly to app callback. feeVersion, appVersion = splitFeeVersion(version)
+    // otherwise, pass version directly to app callback.
-      app.OnChanOpenInit(appVersion)
+    // ensure fee ports are compatible (if they exist) feePort, appPort = splitFeePort(portID)
+    feeVersion, appVersion = splitFeeVersion(version)
+    cpFeePort, cpAppPort = splitFeePort(counterpartyPortIdentifier)
+    if !isCompatible(feePort, cpFeePort) {
+        return error
+    }
+    app.OnChanOpenInit(
+        order,
+        connectionHops,
+        appPort,
+        channelIdentifier,
+        cpAppPort,
+        counterpartyChannelIdentifier,
+        appVersion,
+    )
 }

 function OnChanOpenTry(